Landlords expected to act quickly after rent freeze ends

 "Landlords are recognising that having a quality tenant that can pay the bills at the moment is very much the best way to maximise your income stream."

-It takes quite a few weeks of an extra $20 or $30 a week to make up for three weeks, if your place is left empty, O'Sullivan said.
+It takes quite a few weeks of an extra $20 or $30 a week to make up for three weeks, if you're place is left empty, O'Sullivan said.

 "Maintaining your tenants is really the best way to maintain income for landlords at the moment."